sasili-adetunji/post-it-app-2/README.md

 - Ability to delete messages once sent
 - Ability to send pictures
 - Ability to remove oneself from group
+- Signin with Twitter
+- Signin with Facebook
+- More intuitive UI/UX
+## Acknowledgement
+- Andela
+- Bootcamp Facilitators
+- Developers community
+- Friends and family
+## Contributing
+- If you are planning on contributing to PostIt, that will be awesome.
+We welcome contributions.
+Just fork the repo and raise a PR.
+-  If you have other improvements you want to add, feel free to do so.
+Ensure you follow style guide in the <a href="https://github.com/sasili-adetunji/post-it-app-2/wiki">  wiki </a>

 ## Author
 This is done by ```Sasiliyu Adetunji```